- Part 1. Understanding battery state of charge (SoC)

-What are battery SoC and SoH?
-The State of Charge (SoC) indicates current energy levels like a fuel gauge, while State of Health (SoH) measures battery degradation over time.
-Understanding these metrics is critical for optimizing performance, preventing failures, and maximizing battery lifespan across devices from smartphones to electric vehicles.
+Battery State of Charge (SoC) is the percentage of remaining energy in a battery, like a fuel gauge, while Battery State of Health (SoH) measures how much capacity and performance the battery retains compared to when it was new.
+Understanding SoC and SoH is critical for optimizing battery performance, preventing failures, and extending lifespan across devices from smartphones to electric vehicles.

 Part 1.
 Understanding battery state of charge (SoC)